 Manoa has played at Splendour In The Grass (2016), Uplift Festival (2014), Nimbin Roots Festival (2016), O'Heart Festival (2017/18) and other folk festivals around Australia.
 He has also supported various roots musicians including Dustin Thomas (USA), Oka, The Floating Bridges, and Nicky Bomba.

-With a background as a marine biologist and after completing his PhD in Environmental Education from Western Australia, Manoa moved to Byron Bay to focus on music full time.
+With a background as a marine biologist and after completing his PhD in Environmental Education & Ecopsychology from Western Australia, Manoa moved to Byron Bay to focus on music full time.
 He lived at the Bentley Blockade in 2014 and where he experienced the power of music to bring community together.
 Manoa co-produced the album ‘Songs of the Bentley Blockade’ because he strongly believes in the magnetic power of music to bring healing, empowerment, self expression and to build and bond community.

 He is also a cultural ambassador for the Pacific Village and Earth School on Stradbroke Island/Minjerribah and runs workshops around music and connection to the more than human world.